The Cost of Double Booking Crews in Contractor Scheduling

 And the worst part?
 Most double-bookings are avoidable.

-Why Double-Booking Happens in Trade Businesses
+Why Scheduling Conflicts Happen in Trade Businesses

 Trade businesses manage multiple jobs, crews, and locations every day.
 When scheduling tools are disconnected, it becomes difficult to see real-time availability.